Defining Atheism

 What Atheism Is Not

 Atheism does not require absolute certainty that god(s) do not or cannot exist.
 Some atheists may indeed claim such certainty.
-These individuals are sometimes described as "strong atheists."
+These individuals are sometimes described as "strong atheists" or "gnostic atheists."
 Nobody disputes the existence of such atheists.
 The point is that certainty is not a necessary condition of atheism.
-One who asserts that there "probably" is no god is still an atheist.
+One who asserts that there "probably" are no gods is still an atheist.
 In fact, one need not assert anything to be an atheist.
 One need only refuse to accept the theistic belief claim.

 Let us dispense with all the obvious reasons why accuracy is preferable to inaccuracy and why dictionaries are not necessarily above reproach.
 We can keep this brief: defining atheism accurately reduces epistemological confusion and reminds us where the burden of proof rests.